wp-plugins/twitter-blackbird-pie/readme.txt

 * Updated the CSS incl. adding a few "!important" rules to make sure the theme CSS does not override it.
 * Fixed bug for profile background image tile not working.
 * Fixed bug for the date or the tweet.
 It now takes into account the timezone.

+= 0.2 =
+* Removed dependency on Jquery TimeAgo plugin and using a php function instead
 * PLEASE UPGRADE!

 == Frequently Asked Questions ==